Pterostylis hildae

-Pterostylis hildae, commonly known as the rainforest greenhood, is a species of orchid found in eastern Australia.
+Pterostylis hildae, commonly known as rainforest greenhood, is a species of orchid found in eastern Australia.
 It has a rosette of leaves and when flowering a rosette at the base of a flowering stem with a single green, white and brown flower.
 It is found in wet forests, including rainforest in New South Wales and Queensland.

 Description

 Pterostylis hildae is a terrestrial, perennial, deciduous, herb with an underground tuber and a rosette of between two and four elliptic leaves, each leaf 20-80 mm long and 8-25 mm wide.
 The leaves have a distinct petiole and sometimes a wavy edge.
 When flowering, there is a single green, white and brown flower 23-27 mm long and 10-12 mm wide which is borne on a flowering spike 80-200 mm high.
 The dorsal sepal and petals are fused to form a hood or "galea" over the column and the petals and dorsal sepal have a short point on their tips which end at or near horizontal.
 There is a wide gap at each side of the flower between the petals and lateral sepals.
 The lateral sepals are erect with a tapering tip 10-12 mm long no higher than the galea and there is a curved sinus with a deep notch between them.
 The labellum is 11-13 mm long, about 4 mm wide, curved and projects through the sinus.
 Flowering occurs from March to October.